Skip to main content

 Adjournments

-Requests for adjournments may be made motion or by stipulation and will only be granted upon showing of good cause.
-The grounds for the request and a proposed new day must be stated in the motion or proposed order.
-Adjournment of criminal pretrials and sentences must be approved by Prosecutor with stipulated order presented to Judge Biernat, Jr. for final approval.
+Requests for adjournments may be made by motion or by stipulation and will only be granted upon showing of good cause and must be made at least 7 days prior to the hearing.
+Adjournments of all criminal proceedings must be stipulated to by the Prosecutor and the order must be submitted via e-filing.
 Adjournment of criminal and civil trials must be made by motion.

 Scheduling orders

 For most civil cases, the Court issues a standard Discovery and Case Evaluation Order setting the schedule for discovery, witness lists, disposition motions, and case evaluation.
 For the first request, Judge Biernat, Jr. will permit a 60 day extension of the dates set forth in the Discovery and Case Evaluation Order by stipulation of the parties.
 Counsel to prepare stipulated order.
 Any subsequent requests to extend the scheduling order dates must be made by motion and only will be granted upon a showing of good cause.
-If a Case Evaluation Hearing has already been scheduled, the parties must pay the $150 adjournment fee prior to submitting the order for entry.
+If a Case Evaluation Hearing has already been scheduled, the parties must state within the order who is responsible to pay the adjournment fee.
+If you are looking to facilitate this matter in lieu of case evaluation, your order must include a settlement conference date which you can obtain from the Judge's Secretary and must also state that a number is to be placed within their recommendation.

 Settlement conferences